JustinFirsching/stylegan2/DOCKER_SETUP.md

 <hr>

 ## ADD USERS TO docker GROUP
-(user may need to log out and back for change to take effect)
+(user may need to log out and back in for change to take effect)
 ``` bash
 sudo usermod -aG docker bakerdp
 ```